aws/iot-atlas/src/README.md

 ## IoT Atlas Local Development

 The IoT Atlas uses the [Hugo](https://gohugo.io/) framework for rendering the website.
-To ensure that all new or updated content is valid, there are a series of checks performed on URL links, internal references, and spell-checking (for U.S. English at present) for common errors.
+To ensure that all new or updated content is valid, a series of checks are performed on URL links, internal references, and spell-checking (for U.S. English at present) for common errors.

 All of this is automated when a GitHub pull request is accepted.
 Failures will result in the updates _not_ being applied and corrections required on the pull request.